ReeceGoding/Frustration-One-Year-With-R/README.md

     ```

     By the way, `cbind()` doesn’t silently correct duplicated column
     names.
-This is documented behaviour, but I don’t think that anyone
+By now, you probably expected otherwise.
+This is documented
+    behaviour, but I don’t think that anyone ever bothered to read the
-    ever bothered to read the docs for `cbind()`.
+    docs for `cbind()`.

 -   Using `subset()` rather than `within()` is sometimes suggested for
     operations like what I was trying to do in the previous point.
 For